AsheraCordova/Core/README.md

 Name                | Description
 -------------       | -------------
-modelPojoToUi       | Used for synchronizing object to ui. modelSyncEvents     | Used for synchronizing ui to object. modelParam          | Store intermediate variables to scope. updateModelData     | Used to update object data in certain scope. modelFor            | Used to loop on list to create multiple user interface elements.
+modelPojoToUi       | Used for synchronizing object to ui. modelPojoToUiParams | Method expression params. modelUiToPojo       | Used for synchronizing ui to object. modelUiToPojoEventIds| List of widget ids to be refreshed using refreshUiFromModel after an event occurs. modelSyncEvents     | Used for synchronizing ui to object. refreshUiFromModel  | Used for refreshing the ui from the path configured using modelUiToPojo. modelParam          | Store intermediate variables to scope. updateModelData     | Used to update object data in certain scope. modelFor            | Used to loop on list to create multiple user interface elements.